pyOpenSci/software-peer-review/about/package-scope.md

 * Should have maintenance workflows documented.
 * Should be structured in a way that someone else could contribute to it.
 * Should declare vendor dependencies using standard approaches rather than including code from other packages within your repository.
+* Should avoid collecting any sort of user-data (telemetry) and if it does collect such data should use an opt-in approach.
+Opt-in means that the user needs to agree to have data collected and sent to developers prior to it being collected.

 ### Notes on scope categories
 - pyOpenSci is still developing as a community.
 If your scientific Python